 One of my favorite fantasy series is Terry Goodkind’s Sword of Truth books.
 While Richard and Kahlan battle evil, their magical gifts grow in power with every book.
 The result is a journey of both personal discovery and an exploration and development of their powers.
 And the combination makes for a very entertaining read!

-Through it all, Caitriona struggles between holding on to the 21st century, power-executive career woman she once was with the very powerful woman she is becoming.
+Through it all, Caitriona struggles between holding on to the 21st century, power-executive career woman she once was with the very powerful, magically-gifted woman she is becoming.

 What do you like in a romance novel?
 Drop me a line below–I’d love to hear your thoughts!

 Dark Awakening and Dark Gathering are available in paperback and digital formats.
-Dark Storm, the final book in the Dark World trilogy will be available in the fall of 2018.
+Dark Storm, the final book in the Dark World trilogy will be available in late spring, 2021.